witheve/rfcs/proposed/syntax.md

  person.age = 20
 ```

 Names are a little more permissive in our syntax than other languages.
 We allow most symbols in a name (with the exception of space, @, #, //, period, question, comma, colon, and grouping symbols).
 So operators like `-` and `+` are valid symbols in a name.
-This comes at the cost of requiring whitespace in expressions.
-For example `friend-age` is a name.
-By contrast `friend - age` is subtracting age from friend.
+Furthermore, we support Unicode, so you can include symbols (such as letters from the Greek alphabet).
+Such permissive naming comes at the cost of requiring whitespace in expressions.
+For example `friend-age` is a name, whereas `friend - age` is subtracting `age` from `friend`.

-### Names and Tags
+### Object Names and Tags

 We’ve identified two attributes that are generally useful, so we’ve given them special syntax.
 These attributes are `name` and `tag`.